gavinlyonsrepo/raspberrypi_tempmon/README.md

 a Raspberry Pi and outputs them in Centigrade together with datetime stamp.
 Also shows CPU , RAM memory usage .

-The program has nine features
+The program has ten features
 1. Normal mode - output to screen with optional GPIO output, prompt for update.
 2. Continuous mode - output to screen with optional GPIO output, updates based on timer.
 3. Logfile mode   - output to single logfile(also mail mode if mail alert mode on and triggered).